Madhusudanakj7510/Temperature_converter/README.md

 The primary functionality of this web page is to allow users to input a temperature value in any of the three units (Fahrenheit, Celsius, or Kelvin), and the page should ideally provide real-time conversions to the other two units as the user enters a value.

-While the provided code contains the styling for the web page, it lacks the JavaScript logic necessary to perform the temperature conversions.
-You would need to implement JavaScript to make this temperature converter functional by adding logic to convert temperature values between the different units based on user input.

-In summary, this project aims to create a visually appealing and functional temperature converter web page, but the conversion logic itself is not included in the code you provided.
+In summary, this project aims to create a visually appealing and functional temperature converter web page.